-- (3)iii. -Openings may be equipped with screens, louvers, or other coverings or devices; provided, that they permit the automatic entry and exit of flood waters; and- - iv.
-A garage attached to a residential structure, constructed with the garage floor slab below the BFE, must be designed to allow for the automatic entry and exit of flood waters. - ivd.
+- Openings may be equipped with screens, louvers, or other coverings or devices; provided, that they permit the automatic entry and exit of flood waters; and - iv.
+A garage attached to a residential structure, constructed with the garage floor slab below the BFE, must be designed to allow for the automatic entry and exit of flood waters. - d.
 Lateral Additions.
 Lateral additions to structures that qualify as a substantial improvement must meet the elevation standards of new nonresidential construction.
-If the common wall between the lateral addition and the existing structure is demolished as part of the project, then the entire structure must meet the standards of new, nonresidential construction.
-If only a doorway or similar opening is knocked through, only the addition has to meet the construction standards. - •• Pre-FIRM Buildings.
+If the common wall between the lateral addition and the existing structure is demolished as part of the project, then the entire structure must meet the standards of new, nonresidential construction. - e.
+Pre-FIRM Buildings.
 Pre-FIRM buildings that qualify as a substantial improvement (including lateral additions) must meet the elevation standards of new construction.